 Living life gluten-free is a learning journey.
 If you’re experiencing symptoms or just curious about gluten-free personal care products, take time to research and take care of yourself.

-Maureen Stanley was diagnosed with Celiac Disease in 2005, back before gluten free was “mainstream.”
+Maureen Stanley was diagnosed with celiac disease in 2005.
 After battling with rashes for over a year with no relief from prescribed creams, Maureen made the connection that her gluten-containing shampoo and conditioner were causing the rashes and dry patches.
 After switching to a gluten-free shampoo and conditioner, her rashes immediately cleared up.
 Since then, Maureen chooses to only use gluten-free personal care products.
 Learn more about Maureen and her gluten-free story at www.holdthegluten.com.